basphilippus/py-dynamic-protobuf/README.md

 Parsing
 -----

-- [ ] Add support for imports
-- [ ] Add support for oneof
+- [ ] Add support for working services and rpc (Not sure if this is within the scope of this project)
-- [ ] Add support for extensions (not sure if this is possible without a file structure)
+- [ ] Make sure errors are raised when the input is invalid
-- [ ] Add support for services (not sure if this is inside the scope of this library)
+- [ ] Make sure errors are raised when the definition is invalid
 - [ ] Add support for proto3 syntax

 Wont implement:

 - Packages (Ignored in Python)
-- Options
+- Option statements
 - Any (Not needed with dynamic Protobuf)